 Contact Paul Davis for all your property damage needs.
-(828) 705-3600
+(828) 687-7766

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are complete.
+- Is your house safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for help to arrive, below are some tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using a mop or towels.
-(Never use the vacuum cleaner.)
+(Never use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wipe or wash ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected areas to confine smoke odors as much as possible.
+- Doors: Shut doors in affected rooms to limit smoke odors as much as possible.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by water, storm, fire, mold or other disaster, Call Paul!